How to Live Stream Remotely without Wifi or Ethernet in 2024

 ShareLink is a feature on the Teradek VidiU Pro that helps to increase bandwidth availability if connections are slow or increase redundancy on shaky connections.
 With ShareLink, you can stream live video in high quality from even the most remote locations.

 The VidiU Pro is a small, shoe-mounted unit that functions as both network bonding technology and an H.264 encoder.
-With a camera or cameras outputting to HDMI, the VidiU Pro, and a number of internet connections, you and your team of viewers should be able to live stream from almost any location.
+With a camera or cameras outputting to HDMI, the VidiU Pro, and several internet connections, you and your team of viewers should be able to live stream from almost any location.

 The VidiU Pro is one of many broadcasting tools from Teradek.
 Teradek offers a variety of cameras and other wireless video devices for remote capture, camera control, real-time monitoring, color correction, and webcasting.